Staf Van Eyken: Present

 Van Eyken is currently serving his sentence in the prison of Leuven-Centraal.
 With more than 45 years behind bars (pre-custody included), he is the longest-serving living detainee in Belgium.
 The current number two is Freddy Horion, who has been imprisoned for sixfold murder since 1979.

-In the beginning of 2016, Van Eyken unintentionally provoked a great deal of commotion when Federal Public Service Justice Koen Geens, despite advice from prison management, gave him permission to leave the prison for one day to visit his sick friend, Jef Lannoo.
-This decision was controversial because, as a result of the tightening of the law in penitentiary leave days introduced by former Federal Public Service Justice Laurette Onkelinx in 2006, which did not allow parole.
+At the beginning of 2016, Van Eyken unintentionally provoked a great deal of commotion when Federal Public Service Justice Koen Geens, despite advice from prison management, gave him permission to leave the prison for one day to visit his sick friend, Jef Lannoo.
+This decision was controversial because, as a result of the tightening of the law in penitentiary leave days introduced by former Federal Public Service Justice Laurette Onkelinx in 2006, it did not allow parole.
 Van Eyken's lawyer Walter Damen, however, pointed out that in 2006 Van Eyken had already received more than 80 penitentiary leave days that always ran smoothly.
 Moreover, according to Damen, the new law still allows for the justice to grant an occasional nightlife permit.